samuxyz/mongo-blog/tutorial-review.md

 }
 ```

-Let's run `npm install` in the terminal and we can now move to the client setup.
+Let's run `npm install` in the terminal to install the packages and we can now move to the client setup.

 First, at the root of your project directory create a folder `/client`, move into this folder and install React using `create-react-app`: